encode42/MatrixChecks/README.md

 Issues: [Here](https://github.com/Encode42/MatrixChecks/issues)
 Pull Requests: [Here](https://github.com/Encode42/MatrixChecks/pulls)

-### 5. Can I modify the config?
+### 5. Can I modify the files in MatrixChecks?
 Yes!
 I encourage you to do so.
+Since all servers are different, you most likely will have to modify the files anyways.
-You can also distribute it all you want, just please don't claim it all as your own.
+You can also distribute it all you want or use it on a large network, just please don't claim it all as your own.
 (Credit the original authors)